dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 [exhaustiveness]: https://github.com/dart-lang/language/blob/master/accepted/future-releases/0546-patterns/exhaustiveness.md

 **Breaking change:** Currently, a non-exhaustive switch on an enum type is only a warning.
 This promotes it to an error.
-Also, switches on `bool` do not have to be exhaustive.
+Also, switches on `bool` do not currently have to be exhaustive.
 In practice, many users already treat warnings as errors, and switches on `bool` are rare and unidiomatic.
 This breaking change would only apply to code that has opted into the language version where this ships.

 ## Runtime semantics